yiisoft/validator/docs/guide/en/built-in-rules-stop-on-error.md

 $result = (new Validator())->validate($data, $rule);
 ```

-When using with other rules and [`conditional validation`], it behaves like a single unit.
+When using with other rules and conditional validation, it behaves like a single unit.
 For example, with
 default settings it will not be skipped if the previous rule didn't pass the validation.
 To change this behavior, set
 `$skipOnError` to `true`.
 This allows to use it for limiting the list of errors per attribute to just the first one (in
 HTML forms, for example).